HoSooHui/aiap12-Ho-Soo-Hui-505J/README.md

     print ( f'Thanks for reading. \n')

 (3) terminal_log.txt
-    This is generated when the MLP_submitted.py is executed.
+    This is generated when the 'MLP_submitted.py' is executed.
     It contains the confusion matrix, classification report for all the 5 models trained and tested.

 (4) X.Knn_model_1_Error_and_KNN_graph.png,  X.Knn_model_2_Error_and_KNN_graph.png,  X.Knn_model_3_Error_and_KNN_graph.png
-    These are the graphs generated when MLP_submitted.py is executed.
+    These are the graphs generated when 'MLP_submitted.py' is executed.
     These graphs plotted the mean error (y-axis), across a range of 1 to 20 KNN neigbours.
-These will be used in determing the optimised KNN value.
+    The plots are useful in determining the optimised KNN value.

 (5) X_Tree_Plot_Model_4.png, X_Tree_Plot_Model_5.png
-    These are the decision tree fitted for model 4 and 5.
+    These are the decision trees fitted for model 4 and 5.
-    On the plots, it explain the predictors applied starting from top of the tree, with the Gini rating at each node.
+    On the plots, it explain the predictors used, starting from the top of the tree, with the Gini rating at each node.
     The plots are useful in explaining the significance of the predictors.